pyOpenSci/python-package-guide/tutorials/intro.md

 to us for peer review.
 You may find these checks useful as you create your package as a baseline for things that you package should have.
 :::

-## Packages are more than just code
+## Packages are more than just code - Infrastructure

 A package in any language is more than just code.
-If your package is public facing, meaning people besides yourself will use it, you should consider the various elements of a package that make it a useful community resource.
+If you expect other people to use your package, besides yourself, you should consider not only writing high quality code, but also the various elements of a package that make it a useful community resource.

 ### Version control and storing your package on GitHub or GitLab